 Hu rau ntawm 612-348-8900 Hais ua lus English, Spanish, Somali, thiab Hmoob.

-Minnesotans age 12 years and over are eligible for a COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends that all people 12 years of age and older, including pregnant people, get vaccinated against COVID-19.
 Please confirm vaccination locations and availability and make appointments through the provider's website rather than by phone whenever possible.
 If you are not connected with a health care provider, sign up for the COVID-19 Vaccine Connector to get updates on vaccine opportunities near you.

 Everyone, whether you have been vaccinated or not, still needs to wash your hands a lot and stay home if you are sick.
 If you are not vaccinated, you should also continue to wear a mask and stay at least 6 feet away from others.
 For more information about the vaccine, see our About COVID-19 Vaccines page.